-This reference to Enoch is not found in Scripture but is a historical record in the book of First Enoch, which is why Jude was able to make reference to it.
-There are some false books that attempt to cast doubt on the validity of Scripture but First Enoch is not in that category.
-The historian Josephus also references the book which lends to its credibility.
+This reference to Enoch is not found in Scripture but is a historical record in the book of First Enoch, which is why Jude was able to refer to it.
+Some false books attempt to cast doubt on the validity of Scripture, but First Enoch is not in that category.
+The historian Josephus also references the book, which lends to its credibility.

-Sometimes we find ourselves getting upset because evil doers and false teachers get away with things we know they shouldn’t.
+Sometimes we get upset because evildoers and false teachers get away with things we know they shouldn’t.
 David answers that frustration in Psalm 37:1-2 LSB “DO not fret because of evil doers, be not envious toward doers of unrighteousness.
 2 For they will wither quickly like the grass and fade like the green herb.”
-False teachers, and even me and you may get away with things on earth, but Scripture makes it clear, we will all face judgement.
+False teachers, and even me and you may get away with things on earth, but Scripture makes it clear, we will all face judgment.

-Those who are ungodly and practice ungodly deeds, in ungodly ways will one day face the Judgement of God.
+Those who are ungodly and practice ungodly deeds in ungodly ways will one day face the Judgement of God.
 They will be judged for what they did and even what they said.
 Jesus said, in Matthew 12:36, that we would give an account for every idle word we speak.
-The word idle means worthless and non life giving.
+The term idle is defined as worthless and non-life-giving.
 This is something we should all seriously consider.
-The judgement of God is not something we should take lightly.
+The judgment of God is not something we should take lightly.

 Who are the ungodly?
 The Vine’s dictionary says it is “those who are without reverence to God.
 Not merely irreligious, but acting in contention of God’s demands.”
-When you live without reverence it is a given that you would also do irreverent deeds, disregarding the commands of God.
+When you live without reverence, it is a given that you would also do sinful deeds, disregarding the commands of God.
 False teachers love to equate holiness with legalism to give the child of God an out.
-When we label everything as legalism we can be assured we are acting without reverence, and we will give an account for that.
-The false teachers condemnation is certain, but you don’t have to follow in their path.
+When we label everything as legalism, we can be assured we are acting without reverence, and we will give an account for that.
+The false teacher’s condemnation is inevitable, but you don’t have to follow in their path.
 You can walk away from false teaching and commit yourself wholly to God.

-Just as the Israelites complained against Moses and died in the wilderness, so too is the fate of those who complain against God in every generation.
+Just as the Israelites complained against Moses and died in the wilderness, so is the fate of those who complain against God in every generation.
 While you may not physically die early, your dreams will die, and you will live a life without purpose.
-Or you can be like Caleb who wholly followed the Lord.
-He was as strong at eighty as he was at age forty, and as an old man he took the mountain and possessed his inheritance.
-Don’t complain about your lot in life, praise God instead.
-Don’t live after your own desires, that’s what false teachers encourage, but their end is not well, and you do not want to partake of that.
+Or you can be like Caleb, who wholly followed the Lord.
+He was as strong at eighty as he was at age forty, and as an older man, he took the mountain and possessed his inheritance.
+So don’t complain about your lot in life; praise God instead.
+Don’t live after your desires; that’s what false teachers encourage, but their end is not well, and you do not want to partake of that.